 #5: Step up Your Silica Intake

 In 1939, the Nobel Prize winner for chemistry, Professor Adolf Butenandt, proved that life cannot exist without silica (also known as silicon dioxide).
 In humans, silica is essential to the development of the skeleton.
 It is also an important component of hair, and an adequate intake of silica is thought to prevent baldness and stimulate hair growth.
-Silica is present in substantial amounts in a wide range of foods, including strawberries, green and red peppers, miller, barley, wheat, cucumbers, oats, rice, bean sprouts, potatoes, and asparagus.
+Silica is present in substantial amounts in a wide range of foods, including strawberries, green and red peppers, millet, barley, wheat, cucumbers, oats, rice, bean sprouts, potatoes, and asparagus.
 Processing of foods as well as chemical treatment of the soil can significantly decrease the silica content of foods.
 Therefore, in order to ensure an optimal intake of silica, it is advisable to opt for organically grown and unprocessed foods.

 #6: Be Sure to Eat Enough Foods Containing Copper and Zinc

 Although our bodies require only a small amount of copper, it is crucial for the proper functioning of the body, including healthy hair growth.
 Sufficient levels of copper can prevent hair loss and contribute to hair thickness.
 Copper is also thought to intensify hair color and prevent premature graying of hair.
 Another trace mineral that is important to hair health is zinc, which plays an important role in the production of new cells (including hair cells).
 Zinc and copper should be consumed together as the balance between the two is crucial: too much zinc interferes with copper absorption, and higher amounts of copper can be toxic.
 Black sesame seeds, which are used as a remedy for hair loss in Asia, are an excellent source of both copper and zinc.